The Bees

 Infused Honeys

-We have a range of infused honeys available to purchase.
+We have a small range of infused honeys available to purchase.
 For each infused honey the herb/spice is added to raw honey and left for up to 28 days, allowing its flavour and sometimes natural colour to infuse into the honey, producing a subtle yet distinct flavour.
 They can be enjoyed on toast or drizzled over yoghurt or ice cream.
 The price of the finished product reflects the lengthy process involved and the uniqueness of these infused honeys.